osephson/osephson/readme.md

-# Hi 👋, I'm Dedicated Man
+# Hi 👋, I'm Grayson

 I know, big username right?
 I'm a **Full Stack Engineer** with extensive skills and hands-on experience in building web applications with cutting-edge technologies.
 I'm a coding passionate focused on **JavaScript**, specifically **React**, **Vue.js**, **Angular** for front-end, **Express**, **NestJS**, **C#** for back-end.